 NAP was first introduced in the 1994 Farm Bill in an effort to move away from ad hoc disaster programs and establish a safety net of risk protection for noninsurable crops.

-With the passage of the 2014 Farm Bill, the NAP program has given these producers a more favorable system allowing for election of higher coverage rates based on 100% of a crops value for crop losses when disasters wipe out over half of crop, either by preventing planting or damage done during the growing season.
-Historically, producers could only get about 27% of their losses returned.
-This is a major improvement compared to the previous payout rate of 55% that earned the program the nickname the “Not A Penny” program.
+With the passage of the 2014 Farm Bill, the NAP program has given these producers a more favorable system allowing for election of higher coverage rates based on 100% of a crop’s value for crop losses due to disaster that either prevented planting or caused damage during the growing season.
+This is a major improvement compared to the previous payout rate, which only covered 50% of crop loss at up to 55% of the value of the crop, a formula so stringent that it earned NAP the “Not A Penny” program nickname.

 The basic 50 percent coverage (with 100 of value) will still only cost $250 to $1,875, but the farmer will have to pay an additional formula based premium in order to buy-up coverage to the 65 percent level (5.25 percent times the level of coverage).
 That premium will be capped at $6,562.50.
 NAP payments it will apply towards an individual or entity’s $125,000 NAP payment limit.
 This payment limit is separate from the payment limit for other FSA programs like ARC and PLC.